MrTronMan/Amend/README.md

 Currently as of now you can download it on our new website @ [amend.mrtron.dev/download](https://amend.mrtron.dev/download)

  # How to make it work
- Currently **IT ONLY UPDATES PURPUR, NOT ANYTHING ELSE**.
+ You can use either **paper** or **purpur**.
- It grabs the latest version from Purpur's API and just replaces the server jar.
+ It grabs the latest version from our API and just replaces the server jar.

  If you would like to use it there are a few things you need to do.
- - First make sure purpur is installed and name the jar to whatever you'd like.
+ - First make sure purpur/paper is installed and name the jar to whatever you'd like.
 Please make sure to change it in the config though, so the system can find your jar file.
  ```yml
 #
 #    ╭━━━╮╱╱╱╱╱╱╱╱╱╱╭╮